PyRepair/maniple/training-data/summarize-experiment/matplotlib/17/prompt_response_response_5.md

     return vmin, vmax
 ```

-The corrected code swaps the positions of `max` and `abs` in the computation of `maxabsvalue` to prevent overflow issues.
-This revised code addresses the bug and should resolve the overflow warning encountered in the problematic function.
+The revised function includes the `import numpy as np` statement at the beginning, and it ensures that the input parameters and intermediate calculations are appropriately handled as floats to avoid potential overflow issues.